MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Working-with-Printers.md

 ---
-description: This articles shows how to manage printers in Windows using WMI objects and COM interfaces. ms.date: 10/07/2021
+description: This articles shows how to manage printers in Windows using WMI objects and COM interfaces. ms.date: 12/08/2022
 title: Working with Printers
 ---
 # Working with Printers in Windows

+> This sample only applies to Windows platforms.

-You can use PowerShell to manage printers by using WMI and the **WScript.Network** COM object from WSH.
-We will use a mix of both tools to demonstrate specific tasks.
+You can use PowerShell to manage printers using WMI and the **WScript.Network** COM object from WSH.

 ## Listing Printer Connections